docarray/docarray/docs/advanced/document-store/extend.md

 Done!
 Now you should be able to use it like `DocumentArrayMyDocStore`!

-## Contribute: add tests and type-hint
+## On pull request: add tests and type-hint

 Welcome to contribute your extension back to DocArray.
 You will need to include `DocumentArrayMyDocStore` in at least the following tests: